The state of AI today

 In response, there have been coordinated investments to support AI development.
 Google, Amazon, and Microsoft are partnering with frontier AI companies to funnel billions of dollars toward scaling, in turn providing them with the necessary compute power; new compute companies are raising billions from private equity.
 Microsoft and OpenAI are investing $10 billion into renewable energy sources to power them; others are buying up nuclear power.

 To avert future chip shortages and supply chain failures, the US government has committed to investing in domestic semiconductor development and embargoed GPUs from being sold to China in a trade war move to keep the US ahead on AI.
-Incumbent GPU manufacturer Nvidia has shifted its focus to optimizations for AI and at one point became the third-highest market-cap company in the world at nearly $3 trillion.
-Later this year, the first 100,000 GPU cluster will go online, followed by a 300,000-500,000 cluster sometime next year.
+Incumbent GPU manufacturer Nvidia has shifted its focus to optimizations for AI, making it the highest market-cap company in the world by November 2024, at more than $3 trillion valuation. xAI already has a 100,000 GPU cluster online, and Meta claims to be training their latest models on an even bigger one.
 OpenAI is raising billions to support continued development and fund compute requirements.

 There is also a burgeoning market for training data: media companies are selling their data for hundreds of millions of dollars, and custom dataset providers are raising billions to hire human labellers to effectively offload humanity’s knowledge into datasets that raise the waterline for AI capabilities.
 Already, the massive scale and collective efforts toward pursuing more advanced models have helped the systems move down the cost curve, and training will continue to get cheaper as the technology scales.2